This page leads you to a veritable olio of stuff I hope

 How many U.S. states have any portion of their borders north

-of the southernmost part of Canada?
+of the southernmost part of Canadian land?

 (This is not a trick question.
 For example, it's not like